 - Baby wipes –stock up on when they are on offer.

-- Baby monitor – I am using the Angelcare AC401 Baby movement monitor with sound.
+- Baby monitor – I am using the Angelcare Baby movement monitor with sound.
 I chose this because it has the sensor mat that goes under the mattress, this senses the baby movements and shows you by a ticking pendulum on the parent monitor.
 If the baby stops moving for 20 seconds it alerts you with an alarm.
-The temperature of baby’s room is also displayed on the parent unit which means you don’t need a separate room thermometer.
+The temperature of baby’s room is also displayed on the parent unit which I found really helpful when I was dressing the baby for bedtime.
+If you need a room thermometer the Groegg is a lovely design and makes a cute nightlight.

 - Cot, crib or Moses basket – I had a Moses basket but neither of my newborns would sleep in it for long.
 They were not great sleepers until they went into their cot in their own room.
 One item I would have liked to try is the next2me as I have read some great reviews on it.
 It allows baby to sleep safely next to you but in their own crib.
 If you need advice on safe sleeping visit the Lullaby Trust website.